tmanderson/DCSS/README.md

 # DCSS
 ## Simple dynamic CSS.
-No frills.
+Nothing else.
 Really.

 SASS and LESS are great and all, but sometimes your find yourself using a wrench to replace a lightbulb.
 Things get sloppy, and no body likes sloppily disorganized code.